onflow/kitty-items/README.md

 - Generate a new key pair with the Flow CLI: ```flow keys generate``` (_⚠️ Make sure to save these keys in a safe place, you'll need them later._)
 - Go to the [Flow Testnet Faucet](https://testnet-faucet.onflow.org/) to create a new account.
 Use the **public key** from the previous step.
-- After a short time, you'll receive an e-mail with your newly-created Flow **account address**.
+- After a short time, you'll receive an email with your newly-created Flow **account address**.

 ### 3. Clone the project